Farmer Laughs In HOA’s Face And Tells Them To Get Lost

 ADVERTISEMENT

 In some cases, properties next to farms can have less value.
 In North Carolina, those living next to poultry farms report their home value going down by 30%.
-So, perhaps the people in the “mini-mansions,” as the OP refers to them, bought the houses for cheap and were expecting the value of their homes to go up once the farmers sell their property.
-Alas, it seems they will have to be remain disappointed.
+So, perhaps the people in the “mini-mansions,” as the OP refers to them, bought the houses for cheap and were expecting the value of their homes to go up once the farmers sold their property.
+Alas, it seems they will have to remain disappointed.

 Fewer generational farms exist across the USA, so, this family is one of the lucky few